 Being a parent is hard.
 We wonder if our baby is eating enough, sleeping enough, sleeping too much, being held enough, being held too much, eating enough, eating too much – I know you understand!
 For the first few months, babies often feed on demand, and amounts can vary.
 As they get older, their feedings tend to space out a little and they consume more at each feed.
-This is great because it helps to set the tone of their day; feeding and sleeping becomes more predictable.
+This is great because it helps to set the flow of their day; feeding and sleeping becomes more predictable.
 It doesn’t meant that the worries go away though.
-One question I get asked a lot is:
+A common question from parents is:

 Click here to read the full article.

 Unfortunately, you cannot.
-I called the nurse to ask this question for a client of mine, and I was told that because breastmilk is different for everyone, they cannot give us an exact amount.
-Babies will drink what they need, and leave what the don’t, so you can use this as a bit of a starting point, but don’t be too worried if your baby doesn’t finish the whole bottle – so you can offer a little less.
+I called the nurse to ask this question for a client of mine.
+The nurse explained that because breastmilk is different for everyone, she cannot give me an exact amount for any age.
+Babies will drink what they need, and leave what they don’t.
+You can use this as a bit of a starting point.
+Keep track of your feeds, and you might find that your baby doesn’t finish the whole bottle – so you can offer a little less.
 If she is looking for more when it is finished, then make the next bottle a little bigger.
 It might be helpful to talk to a lactation consultant or your doctor to find out the best amount for your baby.

 Other articles that you might find interesting: